Spalt Your Own Lumber: Dissecting the Colored Molds

 Since it can be nearly impossible to tell them apart without a scope, use caution when spalting with these fungi.
 Spray (and by spray, I mean drench) the surface of your wood with 91% isopropyl alcohol and allow it to dry before turning.
 The alcohol will take care of most of the spores.
 If you aren't concerned about keeping the color, repeat the above step with 10% bleach as well, for added protection.

-Since surface molds are tricky to work with and potentially hazardous, I've never classified them as spalting fungi, because they do not spalt in the truest sense of the word.
-However, some molds colonize only the surface of wood, but secrete a pigment which penetrates deeper.
+Since surface molds are tricky to work with and potentially hazardous, I’ve never classified them as spalting fungi, because they do not spalt in the truest sense of the word.
+However, some molds colonize only the surface of wood, but secrete a pigment that penetrates deeper.
 These are the wonderful spalting molds, and deserve special attention.

 Spalting surface molds - a rare breed